Four members of family die in LPG cylinder blast

 “We rushed five people to the hospital.
 Of them, four were declared brought dead.
 They died of asphyxia.
 One of the family members suffered burn injuries.”

-Fire officials identified the four dead as Munni Devi, 45, Naresh, 22, Om Prakash, 20, and Suman, 18.
-Officials said the survivor, Lal Chand, 29, sustained 25% burn injuries.
+Fire officials identified the four dead as Munni Devi, 45, her sons — Naresh, 22, Om Prakash, 20, and daughter, Suman, 18.
+Officials said the survivor, One of their relatives, Lal Chand (29) sustained 25% burn injuries.

-Delhi police officers said they were looking into the case but have prima facie ruled out any foul play.
+A portion of the roof had collapsed due to the explosion, the fire, officials said, adding that a gas stove repair shop was located in the front portion of the house.
+“All five members were rescued by fire service personnel with the help of police by breaking windows and doors of the house.
+They were then shifted to Dr Hedgewar Hospital by CATS ambulance.
+Four among them were declared brought dead by doctors,” said R Sathiyasundaram, Deputy Commissioner of Police (Shahdara).

+A crime team was called to the spot for an inspection, the officer said.
+He added that an electrical short-circuit is suspected to have sparked the blaze.